 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above page 3. of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns on ✓ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ Trust/e single-member LLC state Exempt payee code (if any) ξğ Limited liability company.
+2 Business name/disregarded entity name, if different from above n page 3.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the following seven boxes.
+Individual/sole proprietor or 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns⊡ ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ Trust/estate single-member LLC Exempt payee code (if any) cti o ☐ Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
-See Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the L another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member L is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-LC is ĊĖ Other (see instructions) (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai rt I Taxpayer Identification Number (TIN) your first in appropriate box.
-The first provided materiale name given on into 1 to avoid cial security number reside up withholding.
+Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ciţi Other (see instructions) (Applies to accounts maintained outside the U.S.) Spe nd address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your thirm are appropriate some the provided materials from the first to divoid urity number reside entitie p withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, I nployer identification number : If the account is in more than one name, see the instructions for line 1.
-Also see What Name and ber To Give the Requester for guidelines on whose number to enter. iployer identification number g Par rt II Certification Unde er penalties of perjury, I certify that: 2.
-I ar Se e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to ment subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not ervice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends longer subject to backup withholding; and been notified by the Internal Revenue
+However, for a nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other s, it is your employer identification number (EIN).
+If you do not have a number, see How to get a ] - [ ] - [ ] TIN, la If the account is in more than one name, see the instructions for line 1.
+Also see What Name and employer or To Give the Requester for quidelines on whose number to enter. identification number rvarric s, to dive the neglector for galdelines on whose number to enter. - Par Certification Unde penalties of perjury, I certify that: 2.
+I ar Ser number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issen not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been not been not leave (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) onger subject to backup withholding; and otified by the Internal Revenue 3.
+I ar n a U.S. citizen or other U.S. person (defined below); and acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later.
+Sign Here Signature of U.S. person ▶ Date▶

-- 3. I am a U.S. citizen or other U.S. person (defined below); and - 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.

 Certification instructions.
 You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 does not apply.
-For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
-See the instructions for Part II, later.
+For mortgage interest paid